weso/shaclex/README.md

 ### Binary mode

-The fastest way to run Shaclex is to compile the code and generate a binary.
+The fastest way to run Shaclex is to compile the code and generate a comand line binary file.

-The following command:
+The following command will generate a binary file:

 ```sh
 $ sbt universal:packageBin